 On successful completion of the course students will be able to:

-1. Describe and communicate the components of the Australian financial system.
+1. Describe the components of the Australian financial system.

 2. Identify and explain the basic instruments of corporate funding